 Beautiful Girl, He Loves You!
 And the love He loves with is EVERLASTING.
 It isn’t a fleeting kind of love.
 It isn’t based on who you are or what you can do for Him.
 It isn’t even a human love.
 We cannot fathom the Love of God because God IS love.
 (I John 4:7-8)

 He showed His love for us by giving us His most precious gift, His Son, Jesus.
-“For God so loved the world, that he gave his only Son . . . “ (1 John 4:8) .
-He not only loved, He SO loved, that He gave His son for us so that we may have everlasting life.
+“For God so loved the world, that he gave his only Son . . . “ (John 3:16).
+He not only loved, He SO loved, that He gave His son to us so that we may have everlasting life.
 What a gift!

 2. God Gets Angry.

-But we cannot equate our angry emotions as being the same as God’s anger.
+But we cannot equate our angry emotions with being the same as God’s anger.
 God clearly tells us to not let the sun go down on our wrath.
-(James 1:20).
+(Ephesians 4:26).
 God gets angry when there is a violation of His character.
 When our unrighteousness and our sin are so far from who He is.

 Has anyone ever spread a rumor about you that isn’t true?
 We get so angry, don’t we?
 We are angry because it is a violation of our character and a violation of who we are.
 For me, I get angrier at that then at the person spreading the rumor!
 It’s the same with God.
 His anger is because who He is has been violated.
 As parents, we get angry at anything that would hurt our children - at anyone who would hurt our children.
 The same is true for God.
 If it hurts His children, God’s anger, or wrath, comes against “the godlessness and wickedness of people, who suppress the truth by their wickedness.”
 (Romans 1:18)